frefolli/cloud-assignment-docker/README.md

 # Pipeline Advancement

 The pipeline is almost complete, all stages are performed correctly but a full complete execution on master as example is missing.

+## Major Issues

+### The Frontend is built with Node JS and NPM

+Since there isn't a community docker image with both Maven and NPM (especially with JDK17), we use a plugin for Maven which downloads automatically a distribution of Node (typically v19.6).
+This is actually a bottleneck because once in a while, when the pipeline runs for the first time on a branch or such, Maven fails to download it by either getting an error 525 (SSL Handshake Failed) or directly going in timeout.
+Eventually it succeeds in downloading it and everything goes ok.
+Locally we don't have problems at all in downloading this way node, we don't have a clue of the reason for which this happen.

+### Gitlab-Runner

+As said previously, developing the pipeline we set up some triggers to ensure that only the precise jobs where executed (typically in a PR).
+This wasn't enough, though.
+In order to have a better usage of our limited cloud computing time we installed on our machines $gitlab-runner$, which is the same piece of software used by GitLab to execute a pipeline, then both "hosting" an executor and temporally excluding Cloud runners from execution.
+This allowed us to fear-less make changes and experiments about the pipeline.